dhanasekars/secondbrain/500 Obsidian/Tags.md

 Keywords(Tags) should always be assigned with an eye towards the topics you are working on or interested in, never by looking at the notes in isolation.

+Use only these
+#🏡 for MOC
+#📝 need to take more notes on this note.
+#🔗 not linked yet
+#🐍 code
+#💡  Blank notes

 ---